 That ended it.

-And for the first time in fifteen years of carefully engineered myth, he looked exactly like what he was:
+For the first time in fifteen years of carefully polished myth, he looked exactly like what he was:

-A man who had built a legend out of a dead woman’s page and assumed the dead stayed quiet.
+A man who had built a legend out of a dead woman’s page and trusted the dead to stay quiet.

 By midnight, the clip was everywhere.

-Just Ellie in the black banquet shirt, standing at the microphone under warm lights, saying, “Please, sir… my mama wrote this one,” and then singing a verse the whole country had never heard.
+Just Ellie in the black banquet shirt under warm rooftop lights, saying, “Please, sir… my mama wrote this one,” and then singing the verse the whole country had never heard.

-By sunrise, someone had found June Harper’s old demo on a fan forum.
+By sunrise, someone had found an old June Harper demo on a fan forum.

-By noon, two former studio assistants gave interviews saying her name had been scrubbed from the early session notes.
+By noon, two former studio assistants had given interviews saying June’s name had been erased from early session notes.

-By evening, the Hollow Creek Foundation’s board had frozen all public fundraising activity pending review.
+By evening, the Hollow Creek Foundation board had frozen all fundraising activity pending review.

-And by the next morning, a music-rights attorney in Franklin had offered to represent Mae and Ellie for free.
+And the next morning, a music-rights attorney in Franklin offered to represent Mae and Ellie for free.

 Wade Colton called it a misunderstanding.